satyajit1025/Spotify-clone/README.md

 # spotify-music player clone
 # Features
 1. User Interface (UI):
-  1.1.
   A visually appealing and responsive layout that resembles Spotify.
-  1.2.
   A navigation bar with links to Home, Search, and Library.
-  1.3.
   A footer with music controls (play, pause, next, previous, volume).
-2. Home Page
+2. Home Page:
    Display of featured playlists and albums.
    Recommendations based on user preferences (static data).
-3. Music Player
+3. Music Player:
    Play, pause, skip, and previous song controls.
    Volume control and mute/unmute functionality.
    A progress bar to show the current position of the song.
-4. Responsive Design
+4. Responsive Design:
    Ensure the application is usable on various devices (desktop, tablet, mobile).
 # Technologies Used
 1. HTML: For structuring the content of the web pages.